pixelated/pixelated-user-agent/README.md

 ![High level architecture User Agent](https://pixelated-project.org/assets/images/pixelated-user-agent.png)

-## Getting started for development
+## Getting started

 ### Registering with a provider
-First of all, you should have an account on a LEAP/Pixelated provider with email support.

   * You can create a developer account at our [Dev Provider](https://dev.pixelated-project.org/).
   * There are some other LEAP providers on the [Bitmask page](https://bitmask.net), but they don't support email currently.
+  * If you want to run your own provider, see [pixelated-platform](https://github.com/pixelated-project/pixelated-platform).

-### Instructions
+### Requirements
-Requirements:
   * vagrant
   * virtualbox

 Clone the repository:

     git clone https://github.com/pixelated-project/pixelated-user-agent.git
+    cd pixelated-user-agent

-From the root folder, set up the vagrant machine:
+From the project root folder, set up the vagrant machine:

     vagrant up source

 You can log into the machine and view project root folder with:

     vagrant ssh
-From here on you can run the tests for the UI by going to the **web-ui** folder or for the API by going to the **service** folder and running:
+From here on you can run the tests for the UI by going to the **web-ui** folder or for the API by going to the **service** folder:

     cd /vagrant/web-ui
     ./go test

     cd /vagrant/service
     ./go test
-You can also run the mail client with:
+Running the user agent:

 ```
 $ pixelated-user-agent --host 0.0.0.0